Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 That was because as Elena, who smiled happily as she felt Yuu’s body warmth, started to kiss his bare skin, Sera, too, started to shower him with kisses, refusing to lose.

-「Chuu, chuu!
-Ufufu…Yuu, I love you!」
+"Chuu, chuu!
+Ufufu…Yuu, I love you!"

-「Chuu… lick.
-I love you, too, Yuu.」
+"Chuu… lick.
+I love you, too, Yuu."

 Elena gently stroked Yuu’s head and kissed his cheeks in succession, and Sera did the same from the other side.

 The two of them were doting on Yuu, as if competing with each other.

-「Hahaha… It’s kinda ticklish, or rather, embarrassing.」
+"Hahaha… It’s kinda ticklish, or rather, embarrassing."

-「Oh my, just ticklish?」
+"Oh my, just ticklish?"

 Sera leaned her face close to Yuu’s and looked into him with her blue eyes.

-「Ugh…」
+"Ugh…"

 As he felt the soft sensation of their lips and at the same time their silky long hair, on top of that having their naked bodies lying on top of him, he could tell that his manly part was reacting once again.

 Above all, both of them were rubbing Yuu’s crotch with their thighs.

-「Yuu’s pee-pee…it’s getting hard.
-Ufufu!」
+"Yuu’s pee-pee…it’s getting hard.
+Ufufu!"

-「Even though you’ve cum three times pretty much consecutively, you get hard again not long after, you’re the fist boy I’ve met that’s able to do that, Yuu.」
+"Even though you’ve cum three times pretty much consecutively, you get hard again not long after, you’re the fist boy I’ve met that’s able to do that, Yuu."

-「Nmm…」
+"Nmm…"

 Sera, who crawled her tongue up from his chin, took Yuu’s lips.

-「Ahn, me too.」
+"Ahn, me too."

 The next instant, Elena also brought her lips closer from the side.